cossacklabs/product-docs/acra/security-controls/key-management/troubleshooting.md

 ## Losing the keys

-If you lose the _Acra Master Key_ that’s used for launching AcraServer/AcraTranslator, they won’t be able to decrypt the data.
+If you lose the _Acra Master Key_ used for launching AcraServer/AcraTranslator, they won’t be able to decrypt the data.

-Yes, it means that there will be absolutely no way to decrypt your data and you’ll lose it forever.
+Yes, it means that there will be absolutely no way to decrypt your data, and you’ll lose it forever.
 Store the master key safely in a secure storage like KMS!
 Make, refresh, and regularly check backups.